SharokhAtaie/extractify/README.md

 ```bash
 echo "https://github.com" | subjs | extractify | tee results
 ```

+For output you can use `tee` like above example.

 ### Thanks to [@projectdiscovery](https://github.com/projectdiscovery/) and [@edoardottt](https://github.com/edoardottt/) for best tools